loganzzz7/lol-tourney-prediction/README.md

 # 🏆 League of Legends Tournament Winner Prediction (MSI)

-This project is a machine learning pipeline built to **predict the winner of the Mid-Season Invitational (MSI)** — one of the premier global League of Legends tournaments.
-The goal is to extract competitive match data using Riot's public esports APIs and train predictive models based on early-game stats such as **gold @ 15 mins**, **KDA**, and **objective control**.
+This project is a machine learning pipeline built to **predict the winner of the Mid-Season Invitational (MSI)** — one of the global League of Legends tournaments.
+The goal is to extract competitive match data using the LoL esport API and train predictive models based on game stats such as **gold @ 15 mins**, **KDA**, and **objective control**.

 ---